SolCrys Logo

 How do you verify a prompt is actually asked by real buyers and not just an SEO artifact?

 We require evidence from at least one of the four grounding sources before a prompt enters the GPS, and we prioritize prompts evidenced by two or more sources.
-Synthetic SEO-only prompts get the lowest priority weighting in your dashboard, so you can see at a glance which prompts have strong evidence and which are speculative.
+Synthetic SEO-only prompts are de-prioritized during selection and should not enter the tracked GPS unless they are supported by real evidence from the grounding sources above.

 What happens to my historical data if the GPS template updates?